 Author should contact the editor of the journal when their article is accepted for publication in the journal and in return he will send the payment details.
 Preferred mode of Payment is to pay through Western Union or through Bank.
 The authors who want to pay through bank will pay US $ 30 extra as a middle bank transfer charges.
 Please note that journal does not have any refund policy.

 Authors can also pay their payment through their credit card at our online Payment System pay at PAY PUBLICATION FEE

-Please note that an official letter of acceptance with author names and article title will be provided only upon the receipt of your paper documents (copyright form and publication fee).
-We regret to inform you that we are unable to produce official acceptance letters prior to the receipt of your paper document.
+Please note that an official letter of acceptance with author names and article title will be provided only upon the receipt of author publication fee.
+We regret to inform you that we are unable to produce official acceptance letters prior to the receipt of your payment.
 Thank you for your understanding.